3 reasons NASA's Perseverance rover and going to Mars should matter to you

 We imagine Earth as a big floating ball teeming with life, but the reality is more tenuous.
 When viewed from orbit, a greenish line of glowing oxygen marking the edge of our atmosphere is visible above our planet.
 This glowing line reveals the true fragility of our planet's habitable zone, which is not the entire planet, but rather a small bubble on its surface extending from roughly sea level to a few miles in altitude, and not really including the polar regions, either.

-When seen this way, it almost feels as though that bubble could easily be popped.
+When seen this way, it almost feels as though that bubble could easily pop.
 It happened on Mars, so maybe it could happen here.

 Doing the hard things because they are hard

-I'm paraphrasing John F. Kennedy speaking about the Apollo project to put humans on the moon.
+I'm paraphrasing John F. Kennedy -- doing the hard things because they are hard -- speaking about the Apollo project to put humans on the moon.
 It's not an entirely honest justification for spending the big chunk of the US budget that was dropped on NASA to get us there, however.

-It's easy to look back and think that we wasted a significant chunk of our GDP on a Cold War space race that was more about ego and national pride than science and exploration.
+It's easy to look back and think that we wasted a significant chunk of our gross domestic product on a Cold War space race that was more about ego and national pride than science and exploration.
 It's a fair criticism.
 But whatever the motivation, the results were more than just bragging rights and a flag in the Sea of Tranquility.

 Apollo 11 moon landing: Neil Armstrong's defining momentSee all photos